Xe/site/blog/we-have-go-2.markdown

 today.
 Without having met the people I did in the Go slack, I would probably not have gotten as lucky as I have as consistently as I have.

-Releasing a “Go 2” has become a philosophical and political challenge due to the forces that be.
-“Go 2” has kind of gotten the feeling of “this is never going to happen, is it?” with how the political forces within and without the Go team are functioning.
+Releasing a "Go 2" has become a philosophical and political challenge due to the forces that be.
+"Go 2" has kind of gotten the feeling of “this is never going to happen, is it?” with how the political forces within and without the Go team are functioning.
 They seem to have been incrementally releasing new features and using version gating in `go.mod` to make it easier on people instead of a big